pavan29903/TrackIt/README.md

 - **Database:** MongoDB for storing users, orders, and delivery statuses.
 - **Real-time:** WebSocket (Socket.IO) for live location updates and order status synchronization.
 - **Authentication:** JWT tokens stored in `localStorage` for session management.
-- **Map Integration:** leaflet or similar for displaying live tracking on the customer side.
+- **Map Integration:** Google Maps API or similar for displaying live tracking on the customer side.

 ---